On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

 where $\mathfrak E$~denotes the submodel of~$\mathfrak B$ with the universe $h\image D$. \end{theorem}

 \begin{proof} That (ii) implies~(i) is trivial since $\mathfrak D$ is a~submodel of~$\mathfrak A$.
-For the converse implication in the case~($\alpha$), see \cite{Saveliev} or~\cite{Saveliev(inftyproc)}, Theorem~4.1.
-The case~($\beta$) is obtained from the case~($\alpha$) as follows.
+For the converse implication in the case of~($\alpha$), see \cite{Saveliev} or~\cite{Saveliev(inftyproc)}, Theorem~4.1.
+The case of~($\beta$) is obtained from the case of~($\alpha$) as follows.